anton-k/talks/csound-journal/Csound-expression-paper.md

 So the value is not fixed or pure and depends on the creativity of the user.

 With `dac` we listen for messages from the real MIDI-device.
 If you don't have the MIDI-keyboard try out `vdac`.
-It creates a virtual keyboard to test the synth.
+It creates a virtual keyboard to test the synthesizer.

 vdac creates virtual MIDI-keyboard: